 Add widgets to promote your content

 Put social network widgets on your campaign website to highlight your latest posts.
+Embedding social media feeds directly on your site keeps your content fresh and encourages visitors to connect with you on various platforms.
 The best place to attract new social followers is through your own site.
 Consider adding links to your website and social media accounts to your email signature.

-Facebook and Twitter social media widgets can be added to your Online Candidate website with only a link.
+Facebook social media widgets can be added to your Online Candidate website.
 Look under the Tools and Widgets section in your site admin.

 Use social to fuel your political fundraising

 Social media has become a crucial fundraising tool for political candidates.
-Facebook ads have been a part of digital marketing for some time now.
-Candidates have capitalized on this by running Facebook ads to raise money.
+Facebook ads, in particular, have been instrumental in digital fundraising efforts.

 Take advantage of the ‘pinned post’ spot to promote your donation page.
+Strategically use social media posts to highlight the impact of donations and showcase what contributions have enabled your campaign to achieve.
 You can request donations through your posts, but no one wants to see endless requests for money.
 Make sure your fundraising efforts are just part of your overall news and updates.

 Don’t go it alone

 Partner with influential people and organizations that share your political positions.
+Engaging with local influencers and community leaders can amplify your message and bring credibility to your campaign.
 They can share your posts with their own followers.
 This can help your message reach a wider audience.
 In addition, don’t overlook your own followers, and be sure to ask them to share specific content as well.

 Don’t feed the trolls

 Unfortunately, trolling and harassment are common on social media.
 It is inevitable that your posts will be critiqued and commented on.
-Trolls exist everywhere, from internet forums to social media.
+Maintain a positive and professional demeanor in all interactions, focusing on constructive dialogue.
+Trolls exist everywhere, from web forums to social media.
 Political content is a prime target.
 The best you can do is to not feed into their harassment and negativity.
 Most people’s instinct will be to fight fire with fire.

 Under the First Amendment, the government cannot restrict people from speaking publicly.
 This means that public officials cannot block people on social media.
 There has been debate about whether this tactic is ethical or legal, as social media is considered a public forum.